BhoomiGohil/Scrimba-React-Firebase-NotesApp/README.md

-# React Firebase Notes App
+# Scrimba React Firebase Notes App

 This project is a notes application built using React for the frontend and Firebase Firestore for data storage.
 Users can create, edit, and delete notes, and all changes are synced to Firestore.
 The app features a markdown editor for enhanced note formatting.